-CorpsTHAT’s mission is to provide organizational support for the inclusion of Deaf and Hard of Hearing participants in conservation corps and outdoor programs.
+CorpsTHAT’s mission is to support the inclusion of Deaf and Hard of Hearing participants in conservation corps and outdoor programs.

 Who we are